FGM-148 Javelin: Wide field of view

 The second view is the 4× magnification night view, a wide field of view (WFOV) which shows the gunner a thermal representation of the area viewed.
-This is also the primary view used due to its ability to detect infrared radiation and find both troops and vehicles otherwise too well hidden to detect.
+This is the primary view used, due to its ability to detect infrared radiation and find both troops and vehicles otherwise too well hidden to detect.
 The screen shows a "green scale" view which can be adjusted in both contrast and brightness.
 The inside of the CLU is cooled by a small refrigeration unit attached to the sight.
-This greatly increases the sensitivity of the thermal imaging capability since the temperature inside the sight is much lower than that of the objects it detects.
+This greatly increases the sensitivity of the thermal imaging capability, since the temperature inside the sight is much lower than that of the objects it detects.

-Due to the sensitivity this causes, the gunner is able to "focus" the CLU to show a detailed image of the area being viewed by showing temperature differences of only a few degrees.
+Due to the sensitivity this causes, the gunner is able to "focus" the CLU to show a detailed image of the area being viewed, by showing temperature differences of only a few degrees.
 The gunner operates this view with the use of two hand stations similar to the control stick found in modern cockpits.
 It is from this view that the gunner focuses the image and determines the area that gives the best heat signature on which to lock the missile.

 Narrow field of view

-The third field of view is a 12× thermal sight used to better identify the target vehicle.
+The third field of view is a 12× thermal sight, used to better identify the target vehicle.
 Once the CLU has been focused in WFOV, the gunner may switch to a narrow field of view (NFOV) for target recognition before activating the seeker FOV.

-Once the best target area is chosen, the gunner presses one of the two triggers and is automatically switched to the fourth view; the seeker FOV, which is a 9x magnification thermal view.
+Once the best target area is chosen, the gunner presses one of the two triggers and is automatically switched to the fourth view, the seeker FOV, which is a 9x magnification thermal view.
 This process is similar to the automatic zoom feature on most modern cameras.
-This view is also available along with the previously mentioned views, all of which may be accessed with the press of a button.
-However, it is not as commonly-used as a high magnification view because it takes longer to scan a wide area.
+This view is available along with the previously mentioned views, all of which may be accessed with the press of a button.
+However, it is not as commonly used as a high-magnification view, because it takes longer to scan a wide area.

 This view allows the gunner to further aim the missile and set the guidance system housed inside it.
-It is when in this view that information is passed from the CLU, through the connection electronics of the Launch Tube Assembly, and into the missile's guidance system.
+It is when in this view that information is passed from the CLU, through the connection electronics of the launch tube assembly, and into the missile's guidance system.
 If the gunner decides not to fire the missile immediately, they can cycle back to the other views without firing.
 When the gunner is satisfied with the target picture, a second trigger is pulled to establish a "lock".
 The missile launches after a short delay.